cdreetz/rlptx/grpo/README.md

 # Data

-- mix of kernelbench and generated kernels for same algo
+- ~mix of kernelbench and generated kernels for same algo~
+- instead using full synth kernels checked with do_bench

 # Rewards

-- 2.0 compiles and correct against cpu version
+- 2.0 compiles
-- 1.0 flops above avg or baseline
+- 1.0 accurate
-- -1.0 non compile
+- 0.5 applies optimization methods

 - reward for min loc?
+- perf rewards against benchmark
 - reward for utilizing key optimization methods

 # Utils